breadchris/log.io/README.md

 ## Terminology

 **Stream** - A logical designation for a group of messages that relate to one another.
-Examples include an application name, a topic name, or a backend service name.
+Examples include an application name, a topic name, or a backend service name.asdf

 **Source** - A physical designation for a group of messages that originate from the same source.
 Examples include a server name, a service provider name, or a filename.